-The Bonds are issued by Cascade pursuant to Resolution No. 2019-07 (as amended and restated by Resolution No. 2019-09, the "Bond Resolution") to carry out certain of the capital projects described in its Transmission and Supply Plan, to pay the cost of refunding its outstanding Water System Revenue Bonds, 2009B (Taxable Build America Bonds - Direct Payment) to effect a debt service savings and to pay the costs of issuing and selling the Bonds, all as set forth in the Bond Resolution.
+The Bonds are issued by Cascade pursuant to Resolution No. 2020-15 (the "Bond Resolution") to pay the cost of refunding a portion of its outstanding Water System Revenue Bonds, 2012, to effect a debt service savings and to pay the costs of issuing and selling the Bonds, all as set forth in the Bond Resolution.